What is a VPN and how does it work?

 • Access or stream local content from other areas or countries – Some sites may restrict what you’re allowed to view based on your geographic location.
 As your location is hidden with a VPN, these restrictions are lifted.

-there are plenty of benefits to vpns
+There are plenty of benefits to VPNs

 Safety first: keeping your data secure